- Reference >

 Fill Missing Values with Linear Interpolation¶

-To populate the missing price
+To populate the missing price values using |linear-interpolation|,

-inside of a $setWindowFields
+use $linearFill inside of a $setWindowFields stage:

 In the example:

-field in ascending order, from earliest to latest.- output specifies:
+sortBy: { time: 1 }sorts the documents by thetimefield in ascending order, from earliest to latest.- output specifies:

-as the field for which to fill in missing values.{ $linearFill: "$price" }
+priceas the field for which to fill in missing values.{ $linearFill: "$price" }as the value for the missing field.$linearFillfills missingpricevalues using |linear-interpolation| based on the surroundingpricevalues in the sequence.

 Example output: